CVT, VTS (Nutrition)

 Next, ask if there is a written protocol or standard operating procedure describing how to correctly and safely perform the task.
 Have team members been trained to perform the task following the written guidelines?
 Veterinary professionals often enjoy teaching others.
 Helping others to learn can be very rewarding for the instructor.
 Team members who enjoy teaching could be encouraged to give in-hospital lectures and hands-on labs.

 Consider what tools or support you need to advance your or your teams’ knowledge, skills (including soft skills), and abilities.
 Ask the leadership of your organization how you can obtain what you need to become more effective.
 Better yet, create a proposal of what it might take to meet your goals and how it will benefit the hospital or organization and present this to hospital leadership.

-—Team members feel appreciated and empowered, patients receive excellent medical care, hospital revenue increases, and client service and compliance improve.
+When all members of the veterinary healthcare team are utilized to their fullest potential, everyone wins.
+Team members feel appreciated and empowered, patients receive excellent medical care, hospital revenue increases, and client service and compliance improve.
 Start the conversation at your hospital today.